R0T1N00M/OverTheWireBandit/Bandit0 challenge.md

 *Fast way to logining in:*
 <br>
-ssh bandit.labs.overthewire.org -p 2220 -l bandit (whatever number)
+ssh bandit.labs.overthewire.org -p 2220 -l bandit (whatever lvl you on)